voidfiles/ci-presentation/presentation.md

 I think these are some of, but not all of the things your organization does to create value for your users.

 So, given that we know our goal is the delivery of value.
-I am sure that...
+I am sure that…
 </div>

 ---